Turkmenistan: Climate, biodiversity and environment

 Turkmenistan is in a temperate desert zone with a dry continental climate.
 Remote from the open sea, with mountain ranges to the south and southeast, Turkmenistan's climate is characterized by low precipitation, low cloudiness, and high evaporation.
 Absence of mountains to the north allows cold Arctic air to penetrate southward to the southerly mountain ranges, which in turn block warm, moist air from the Indian Ocean.
 Limited winter and spring rains are attributable to moist air from the west, originating in the Atlantic Ocean and Mediterranean Sea.
 Winters are mild and dry, with most precipitation falling between January and May.
 The Kopet Dag Range receives the highest level of precipitation.

 The Karakum Desert is one of the driest deserts in the world; some places have an average annual precipitation of only 12 mm.
 The highest temperature recorded in Ashgabat is 48.0 °C and Kerki, an extreme inland city located on the banks of the Amu Darya river, recorded 51.7 °C in July 1983, although this value is unofficial.
 50.1 C is the highest temperature recorded at Repetek Reserve, recognized as the highest temperature ever recorded in the whole former Soviet Union.
 Turkmenistan enjoys 235–240 sunny days per year.
 The average number of degree days ranges from 4500 to 5000 Celsius, sufficient for production of extra long staple cotton.

 Turkmenistan contains seven terrestrial ecoregions: Alai-Western Tian Shan steppe, Kopet Dag woodlands and forest steppe, Badghyz and Karabil semi-desert, Caspian lowland desert, Central Asian riparian woodlands, Central Asian southern desert, and Kopet Dag semi-desert.

-Turkmenistan's greenhouse gas emissions per person (17.5 tCO2e) are considerably higher than the OECD average: due mainly to natural gas seepage from oil and gas exploration.
+Turkmenistan's greenhouse gas emissions per person (17.5 tCO2e) are considerably higher than the OECD average, due mainly to natural gas seepage from oil and gas exploration.

 Administrative divisions

-Turkmenistan is divided into five provinces or welayatlar (singular welayat) and one capital city district.
+Turkmenistan is divided into five regions or welayatlar (singular welayat) and one capital city district.
 The provinces are subdivided into districts (etraplar, sing. etrap), which may be either counties or cities.
 According to the Constitution of Turkmenistan (Article 16 in the 2008 Constitution, Article 47 in the 1992 Constitution), some cities may have the status of welaýat (province) or etrap (district).